 Daily care and correct brushing technique

 Alternatively, you can also use a popsicle stick and a dry cloth (as tear-resistant as possible).
 For cleaning, the compress is then placed around the wooden mouth spatula and wiped through the grooves (see illustrations below).
-The compress is repeatedly placed around the spatula with a different side so that dirt that has already been removed is not brought back into the frog furrows.
-The blasting furrows are wiped out until no more dirt remains on the compress.
+The compress is repeatedly placed around the spatula with a different side so that dirt that has already been removed is not brought back into the frog clefts.
+The Frog furrows are wiped out until no more dirt remains on the compress.
 This removes some of the germs.

 Using thrush remedies correctly - what is important